 In the 1980, Bangladesh Government used it as the local judge place for the high court division of the Supreme Court.
 Later in the 1990, authority shifted it.
 This palace is now a museum and archaeological authority look after it.
 In a wide green belt around the building, it makes a good pastime for the tourists.

-Ramsagar man-made water tank as lake located at the village of Tejpur which is about 8 km south of Dinajpur town.
+Ramsagar man-made water tank known as lake.
+It is located at the village of Tejpur which is about 8 km south of Dinajpur town.
 It is deemed to be the biggest man-made tank of Bangladesh.
 The tank got the name after Raja Ram Nath who excavated it on the eve of the battle of palashi.
 In that moment Alivardi Khan was the prince of Bengal.

 This tank was excavation to supply water to the people living in the villages.
 People used it to their daily works like washing and drinking.
 The water area of Ramsagar measures 1079 m along north-south and 192.6 m along east-west.
 Approximate depth of the tank is 9.5 m.
 By Orient Tourism Channel